 - If the additives are stored in the refrigerator, remove them in good time prior to use.
 DMSO turns solid below +18°C. The additives can be stored outside the refrigerator in the supplied packaging even after opening.
 If urgent the DMSO bottle can be warmed by holding the bottle in your hand. - The EG and DMSO can be pre-mixed in the bottles (VB 2 and VB 3) and stored in the refrigerator for up to a week.
-However it is important to know that the volumes in the VB
+However it is important to know that the volumes in the VB 2 and 3 are not EXACTLY 10 mL, there is always a little surplus.
+Therefore, the volumes in the VB 2 and 3, must be measured and the surplus discarded prior to adding the EG and DMSO in order to achieve the correct concentrations.

-- 10. At the end of 2 minutes, transfer the blastocyst by aspirating solution 3 from the well into the pipette tip, collect the blastocyst from solution 2, and transfer it to solution 3 in the 10 $\mu$ L droplet.
+- 10. At the end of 2 minutes, transfer the blastocyst by aspirating solution 3 from the well into the pipette tip, collect the blastocyst from solution 2, and transfer it to solution 3 in the $10 \,\mu$ L droplet.
 The blastocyst must remain in solution 3 for 30-45 seconds, including the time on the device.

 - 11. Place the blastocyst on the device.

 - 12. Immerse in liquid nitrogen.